kingtuna/Signatures/README.md

 # Signatures
-A micture of snort and suricata signatures
+A mixture of snort and suricata signatures